PolyCortex/AcquisitionEEG/README.md

 #### Notch filter

 Main power line interference is one the major factors which can adversely influence the quality of the acquired EEG signal.
 A notch filter was included in the design to address the mains hum of 60Hz and is configured to produce a simulated gain of about -36dB.
-(show Figure 3, show PCB footage)

 *Figure 4 Notch filter configuration*